Constraining black hole parameters with the precessing jet nozzle of M87*: Spherical orbits

-It was recently demonstrated in Ref. \cite{Zahrani} that tilted circular orbits exist within Kerr black hole backgrounds, and the precession of these orbits was obtained from the perspective of a local observer.
-However, the analysis of the energy, angular momentum, and Carter constant associated with these orbits remains unexplored.
-In this section, we aim to provide a comprehensive investigation of these quantities.
-Furthermore, we will examine the stability of these circular orbits.
+Quite recently, these constants along the ISSOs, marginally bound spherical orbits, and the innermost stable polar orbit were calculated in Ref. \cite{Kopacek}.
+It was also demonstrated in Ref. \cite{Zahrani} that, the precession of these spherical orbits was obtained from the perspective of a local observer.
+For the purpose of calculating the period of the precession for a distant observer, we aim to numerically obtain the energy, angular momentum, and Carter constant for a general spherical orbit, and compare the result with that of Ref. \cite{Kopacek} for uncovering more sub detail of these spherical orbits and ISSOs.
+Furthermore, we will examine the stability of these orbits.

 From Eq. (\ref{radia}), the radial $r$-motion can be expressed as

 where the effective potential reads